cfpb/hmda-platform/README.md

 #### Running the API

+Once the dependencies (above) are running, follow these steps in a separate terminal session to get the API running with sbt:

 * For smoke testing locally, add the following two environment variables:
   * `EDITS_DEMO_MODE`: This will allow you to use the sample files in this repo for testing the app.
 Otherwise, edit S025 will trigger for all files.
   * `HMDA_IS_DEMO`: This uses configuration files that allow running the app locally, instead of in a cluster.